I didn’t think I was going to care this much about an avocado margarita.

 Instructions

-- Prep the Glass: Run a lime wedge around the rim of your glass.
-Dip the wet rim generously into the Hibiscus Salt.
+- Pour hibiscus salt onto a small plate.
+Run a lime wedge around the rim of your glass and dip into the salt to coat.
 Set aside.

-- Combine: Add the tequila, melon liqueur, lime juice, agave nectar, avocado, and ice to your blender.
+- Add tequila, Midori, agave nectar, lime juice, avocado, and ice to your blender.
+You can use frozen avocado and skip the ice for a creamier version.

 Notes